NEWFIRM Imager Returns to NOIRLab in Chile, Captures Omega Centauri Globular Cluster

 28 March 2023

-NEWFIRM, a high-resolution, near-infrared imager with a wide field of view, has completed its commissioning run on the Víctor M. Blanco 4-meter Telescope at Cerro Tololo Inter-American Observatory (CTIO) in Chile, a Program of NSF's NOIRLab.
+NEWFIRM, a high-resolution, near-infrared imager with a wide field of view, has completed its commissioning run on the Víctor M. Blanco 4-meter Telescope at Cerro Tololo Inter-American Observatory (CTIO) in Chile, a Program of NSF NOIRLab.
 During its commissioning and capabilities testing, astronomers used NEWFIRM to capture a detailed image of the Omega Centauri globular cluster.

 At about 17,000 light-years from Earth in the direction of the constellation Centaurus, Omega Centauri is the largest globular cluster in the Milky Way, containing approximately 10 million stars, making it a popular target for observations.